ambibma/Capstone/README.md

 ### Wednesday, July 11th
 * 2:00pm - 8:00pm  Section 6: 105-110 Stack Navigator using the drawer navigator
 * 8:00pm - 9:20pm: Complete Section 6: 110-113 Finish Meals Application ✅
-      https://github.com/ambibma/meals-react-native
+* 9:30 - 10:30pm Section  7:  114- 118: Learn about use contextHook, create FavoritesContext with CRUD!
+Learn how to use a context onto components.
+Update Meals application to now have usable CRUD favorites functionality! ✅ https://github.com/ambibma/meals-react-native